lvrg12/WaterElevation/README.md

 ### Work Distribution
 - Wenhao Ge's part:
   - Wrote the phase proposal
-  - Created a sider and wrote script to show different years when the slider is being slided
+  - Created a sider and wrote script to show different years when the slider is being slided from left to right
   - Wrote script to make slider control many functions.
-When people drag the slider, many functions will be called according to the specific value of the slider
+When people drag the slider, different functions will be called according to the specific value of the slider
   - Made a drop-down menu and created five choices in the drop-down menu
-  - Wrote script to let two panels appear when the user hovers the mouse over the wells and let two panels disappear when the mouse leave the wells
+  - Wrote script to control two panels to appear when the user hovers the mouse over the wells and let two panels disappear when the mouse leave the wells
   - Made two panels
-  - Wrote script to read the data from .csv files and display all these data in two panels
+  - Wrote script to read the data from .csv files
   - Added the background music
-  - Modified the terrain coordinates when they are generated
+  - Changed the terrain coordinates to a more apropriate position
   - Wrote a big part in the project report
+  - Wrote C# script to display all the well-related information in two panels when the mouse hovers over each well

 - Kevon's part:
   - Relearned Python